dianagudu/motley_cue/doc/source/running.rst

 ----------

 This section describes how to run ``motley_cue`` in production if you installed it with ``pip``.
+If you used the package, these configuration options are already applied.

 To set up the production environment, we recommended using: